dogestry/dogestry/Readme.md

 If you just want to *run* Dogestry, get the [binary release](https://github.com/dogestry/dogestry/releases) that works for your platform.
 It's a statically linked binary: there are no dependencies.
 Download and run it!

-If you prefer to build it yourself, clone the repo and `godep go build`
+If you prefer to build it yourself, clone the repo and `godep get && godep go build`

 ## Usage